 Academic and Medical Training Programs

 Washington University and Barnes-Jewish Hospital is a leader in training young physicians.
 In the Department of Orthopaedic Surgery, we offer two residency programs: orthopaedic surgery and physical medicine and rehabilitation.
-Our supportive learning environment provide our residents with opportunities to acquire knowledge to evaluate and treat a variety of orthopaedic clinical problems, provide compassionate care, and demonstrate ethical behavior in the practice of orthopaedic surgery and physical medicine and rehabilitation.
+Our supportive learning environment provide our residents with opportunities to acquire knowledge to evaluate and treat a variety of clinical problems, provide compassionate care, and demonstrate ethical behavior in the practice of orthopaedic surgery and physical medicine and rehabilitation.
 See what makes our residency training unique by visiting the links below.

 Washington University Orthopedics offer fellowship training in 10 sub-specialties.
 Each fellow receives one-on-one mentorship to foster growth as an independent surgeon.
 With our large patient volumes and association with Barnes-Jewish Hospital, fellows receive an outstanding operative experience.
 As one of the three components of our mission as an academic health care leader, fellows participate in enriching research endeavors and graduate ready to begin a career in academic medicine or private practice.

 Our goal is to provide exceptional education and to inspire the next generation of orthopedic and physical medicine and rehabilitation providers.
-Our externship program provides medical students, in their final year of study, exposure to a broad cross-section of orthopaedic domains through inpatient, outpatient, tutorial and didactic experiences.
+Our externship program provides medical students, in their final year of study, exposure to a broad cross-section of orthopaedic and physiatry domains through inpatient, outpatient, tutorial and didactic experiences.